 What to consider when choosing a podcast website builder

-Creating a site that includes and displays a podcast requires a unique set of features that are not trivial and not always provided by traditional website builders.
-You’ll want the site to automatically import your RSS feed – every time you release a new episode, provide sufficient flexibility, especially around the audio player and page layouts, include simple podcast subscribe buttons for your visitors, and more.
+Creating a site that includes a podcast requires a unique set of features that is not trivial and not always provided by traditional website builders.

 A podcast website is very different than just a simple blog/business website, so relying on platforms that were created for other purposes is not always the best or easiest choice.
 Getting a website template that looks amazing, but was created originally for restaurants or a web agency would still look great but could be hard to convert into a podcast website.

-A podcast website should ideally include a description of the podcast and the hosts, the ability to listen to all episodes, display the show notes and more meta info on each episode.
-Beyond the podcast-specific features, it’s also important to have a clean and modern design, be able to create custom pages, a blog, add link redirects and more general functionality that you would expect in any other website.
+A podcast website should ideally include a description of the podcast and the hosts, the ability to listen to all of the episodes, display the show notes and more meta info on each episode.
+Beyond the podcast-specific features, it’s also important to have a clean and modern design, to be able to create custom pages and a blog, add link redirects and more general functionality that you would expect in any other website.